Why Is This Place so Great?

 As China’s capital, Beijing is an amazing city steeped in the contrasts of history and modernity.
 It is home to one of the Seven Wonders of the World, as well as seven UNESCO Heritage Sites, most of which have the backdrop to some of China’s most stunning new-age skyscrapers.
 Be prepared to eat some good food!
 Beijing is renowned for its infamous Peking Duck. dumplings, and hotpot.

-For Luxury Choose: Aman Summer Palace Beijing
+Luxury Hotel: Aman Summer Palace Beijing

 Address: 1 Gongmenqian Street, Summer Palace, Beijing, PRC 100091

-Luxury: Learn to Cook Chinese Cuisine
+Luxury Activity: Learn to Cook Chinese Cuisine

 (With Chefs from Famous Restaurants!)